aka: Grey Hat Hacker

 - Deckers in Shadowrun, who use their tools to enter virtual reality Cyber Space and wage hand to hand combat with security devices.

 - Saints Row The Third has Matt Miller, leader of The Deckers, official hacker of The Syndicate and a personification of the GIFT.
+In Saints Row IV however, he made a Heel-Face Turn after being offered amnesty by MI6.

 - Anonydeath from Hyperdimension Neptunia Victory.
 He is based on Anonymous (see below), but he also skirts around being a Playful Hacker.